MrE-Fog/hotfixer/README.md

     JCL      - 6a92a55d72 based on jdk8u252-b09)
     ```
 ### setup all correct aliases and env vars for our JVM build
 * You may put them in bashrc, if you want, but for some reason even after I source the bashrc, my subshells only see the java alias but not the javac alias which is weird.
-At least with the snippet below you can easily copy the full javac path for future use, although that is a terrible way to have to invoke it.
+At least with the snippet below you can easily copy the full javac path for future use, although that is a terrible way to have to invoke javac...
     ```
     export JAVA_HOME=/root/openj9-openjdk-jdk8/build/linux-x86_64-normal-server-release/images/j2sdk-image